iamsaura8h/NewsLite/Documentation.md

 Alright — let’s make your app installable like a native app 📱 so people can “Add to Home Screen” and launch it without a browser bar.

 For that, we just need to add a Web App Manifest file and link it in your HTML.

+Step 2 — Bandwidth-first improvements
+We want:

+Fewer requests → Bundle/minify CSS/JS, combine small JSON/text into one file.

+Smaller images → Convert icons to WebP or SVG.

+Compression → Gzip/Brotli for all text assets.

+Lazy loading → Don’t fetch articles until clicked.

+Step 3 — Target state
+Requests: <5 total

+Total size: <10 KB text, <10 KB images

+First render: under 1 sec even at 64 kbps

+Offline caching: only essential assets in initial cache, defer the rest

+Step 4 — Plan
+Inline styles.css into index.html (removes 1 request)

+Minify app.js and inline small JSON for headlines.

+Use one 192px icon in WebP (remove large 512px PNG from first load)

+Delay article fetch until user clicks headline.

+Add compression if using Express or similar later (or serve precompressed files for static hosting).

+✅ Already Done

+Static HTML, CSS, JS setup

+Headlines loading from local JSON

+Basic service worker for caching

+🔹 Still Needed for MVP

+Real data source

+Replace the static headlines.json with a tiny JSON feed (can still be fake for now but updated occasionally).

+Ensure JSON is under 1–2 KB by stripping unused fields.

+Minimal article view

+Click a headline → load just that article text.

+No images unless extremely compressed (or lazy-loaded).

+Lightweight styling

+Inline critical CSS, defer anything non-essential.

+Keep CSS < 2 KB.

+Caching strategy

+Cache HTML, CSS, JS, and headlines JSON for instant reload.

+Stale-while-revalidate for the feed so we can refresh without blocking.

+Offline fallback

+Simple “You’re offline” screen if no cached data.

+Basic installability (optional for MVP, but very small overhead)

+Manifest file + tiny icons so users can pin it like an app.